11 Finding Your Future

 However some recruiters are not very good, and don’t always provide a valued service for employers or potential employees like you.
 This is why you sometimes see no recruiters or no agencies on job adverts.
 So be wary of recruiters, and remember that some recruiters work primarily for their clients (employers) not you.

 In most cases you shouldn’t have to pay recruiters up front but job scammers will sometimes pose as recruiters so beware.
-Talking of job scammers, there’s some things you need to be wary of when you are job hunting:
+Talking of job scammers, there’s some more things you need to be wary of when you are job hunting:

 11.4 Buyer beware